7 Steps to Help Someone in Emotional Pain Without Depleting Your Energy

 Retain the focus on the person in distress because their situation is unique.
 It doesn’t matter if you lost your grandma three days ago, and now you are sitting beside a friend who has just lost theirs.
 The situation, the experience, and the person are different.

 The only thing worse than acute suffering is watching someone you love hurting.
-You can’t take on pain of the person sitting next to you, even if you want to with all your heart.
+You can't take on the pain of the person sitting next to you, even if you want to with all your heart.

 The truth is that trying to fix the person beside you with solutions, words, gifts, touch, and love can be selfish.
 One of the most beautiful ways to help someone with emotional pain is to allow space, silence, and acceptance to breathe and exist.